 Omega-3s have also been shown to protect your eyes from AMD and glaucoma.
 Low levels of these fatty acids have also been linked to dry eyes.
 So be sure to fill your diet with salmon, sardines, walnuts, flax seeds, and chia seeds to up your fatty acid intake to help protect your eyes.

-What Foods to Avoid
+What Foods to Avoid to Prevent Glaucoma

-While a healthy diet that is low in processed foods and sugar is beneficial for your all-round health, there are no specific foods to avoid when it comes to glaucoma.
+While a healthy diet that is low in processed foods and sugar is beneficial for your all-around health, there are no specific foods to avoid when it comes to how to prevent glaucoma.
 However, there is a link between excessive caffeine consumption and a rise in eye pressure.
 While a few cups of coffee won’t cause harm, moderation is key.
 So if you do drink a lot of coffee, think of switching to something else or at least swap a portion of your daily cups of coffee to decaf.